CadenTran44/cadentran44.github.io/essays/softwareexperi.md

 ## Conclusion ##

 From how I see it, the web application we built was the project.
 The software engineering concepts behind it were the education.
 Design patterns, configuration management, coding standards, and ethics are not web-specific ideas.
 They are ways of thinking about software that will be useful in any technical role I end up in, regardless of the tools or the domain.
 That is probably the most useful thing I am taking out of this course.

+Overall though, I'm glad what I got of this course and can't wait to see where else I can utilize these skills.

+*Used Claude to help with punctuation and grammar*